elk-audio/twine/README.md

 # TWINE
-## Thread and Worker INterface for Elk music os
+## Thread and Worker INterface for Elk Audio OS

 Support library for managing realtime threads and worker pools